Career and internships

 The internship at the position of Research Assistant usually lasts for four months with the scope of work 15 hours per week, with the possibility of extension for another two months.

-The selection procedure for the Research Assistant is held three times a year, in January, May and September.
-Time periods of the internship are February - May, June - September, October - January.
+The selection process for the Research Assistant position is held three times a year, in January (for the June-September internship), May (for the October-January internship) and September (for the February-May internship).

 How to apply for an IIR internship